 Rules and regulations will be reviewed and agreements signed.

 Resident stay at Benjamin's House is for a period of up to 90 days total, with progress evaluated at 30 and 60 days.

 Admissions are limited to once per twelve-month period.
 Repeat admissions must first write a letter to the executive director explaining the changes that will be made during the second stay that will allow for a successful outcome.

 Consequences for Violations of Shelter Program Rules

 Benjamin's House is a zero tolerance facility for drugs and alcohol.
-If a resident is found to possess or use drugs or alcohol, he or she will be asked to leave immediately.
+If a resident is found to possess or use drugs or alcohol, he or she may be dismissed from the program.

 If a resident is found in violation of any of the program rules, they will be issued a written warning.
-Three infractions will result in immediate dismissal.
+Multiple infractions may result in dismissal from the program.

-In the case of gross misconduct, the resident will be evicted immediately from the premises.
+In the case of gross misconduct, the resident may be dismissed immediately from the program.

 In need of shelter?
 Call 715-736-2437 OR Click here to fill out the online form.